OctopusDeploy/blog/blog/2023-10/modern-rollback-strategies/index.md

 ### Take the database out of the rollback process.

 The 3 rollback strategies below rely on never rolling back a database.
-They reply on every database change being a roll forward.
+They rely on every database change being a roll forward.

 The risk of data loss or something going wrong is too high.
 With enough time and effort, you can mitigate those risks.
 But how often do you plan on rolling back?
 It should be an exception, not the norm.
 You'll end up spending a tremendous amount of time and money working on a script that will never run.
 That time and effort could be better spent on improving the rollout process.

 Taking the database out of the rollback process makes rollbacks more workable.
-Don't get me wrong, you will still have challenges.
-But they won't be "data lost" challenges.
+You'll still have challenges, but they won't be "data lost" challenges.

 ## 10-minute recovery rollback strategy